-application, and whether the well in the application will produce groundwater from a layer of an aquifer other than the layer from which the wells that are closer than the minimum distances are producing.
-The Board will not approve an application for an exception to spacing requirements from the applicant's own wells or well sites, that is sought in order to circumvent, or has the effect of circumventing, the well spacing requirements for a single larger capacity well on the applicant's property.

-(g)(i) In addition to the considerations set forth in Subsection (h), reasonable grounds for the Board to grant an application for an exception from the spacing requirements under this rule may include, but are not limited to:

-- there is no water from a public water system available to the tract, for an applicant that is not a retail public utility; - (2) for a well that is not exempt from the regulatory requirements of Rule 2.1, there is no economically feasible alternative water source available to the applicant; - (3) drilling the well would not be in conflict with an approved plat or other authorizations from the platting authority that are applicable to the tract; and - (4) whether the proposed well is for a retail public utility that is a political subdivision and will be drilled at a location within the boundaries of the political subdivision which has prohibited the drilling of wells by other persons through a lawful ordinance, rule, resolution, or order of the political subdivision, or whether the drilling of wells on other land in the area of the proposed well is prohibited through deed restrictions or other lawful means.
+- (h) The Board may grant or deny an application filed pursuant to this rule on any reasonable grounds based on information contained in the application or properly and timely presented to the Board for its consideration at the public hearing, including without limitation anticipated impacts to other landowners, any registered well, previously approved well site, or unregistered well of which the Board is aware prior to granting or denying the application, and whether the well in the application will produce groundwater from a layer of an aquifer other than the layer from which the wells that are closer than the minimum distances are producing.
+The Board will not approve an application for an exception to spacing requirements from the applicant's own wells or well sites that is sought in order to circumvent, or has the effect of circumventing, the well spacing requirements for a single larger capacity well on the applicant's property. - (i) In addition to the considerations set forth in Subsection (h), reasonable grounds for the Board to grant an application for an exception from the spacing requirements under this rule may include, but are not limited to: - (1) there is no water from a public water system available to the tract, for an applicant that is not a retail public utility; - (2) for a well that is not exempt from the regulatory requirements of Rule 2.1, there is no economically feasible alternative water source available to the applicant; - (3) drilling the well would not be in conflict with an approved plat or other authorizations from the platting authority that are applicable to the tract; and - (4) whether the proposed well is for a retail public utility that is a political subdivision and will be drilled at a location within the boundaries of the political subdivision which has prohibited the drilling of wells by other persons through a lawful ordinance, rule, resolution, or order of the political subdivision, or whether the drilling of wells on other land in the area of the proposed well is prohibited through deed restrictions or other lawful means.
 The Board may consider whether and to what extent the well drilling prohibitions may reasonably be expected to limit the impact of the proposed well on surrounding landowners and well owners.

 For purposes of Subsection (i)(1), water from a public water system is available to a property if it is already physically available on the property, a water main is located on or adjacent to the property to which the landowner has a legal right to be connected, or if the approved plat for the property calls for public water to be delivered to the property and it can be delivered to the property within a reasonable amount of time upon request by the property owner.
-For purposes of Subsection (i)(2), an alternative water source is economically feasible if it meets the definition of "economically feasible alternative water source" under Rule 1.1 and available to an applicant if it can be delivered to the user for no more than 25 times the District's water use fee rate in effect at the time of the application.
+For purposes of Subsection (i)(2), an alternative water source is economically feasible if it meets the definition of "economically feasible alternative water source" under Rule 1.1.

-(h)(j) Any person interested in supporting or challenging the application may:
+- (j) Any person interested in supporting or challenging the application may: - (1) submit comments or other information in writing to the District, if received by the